learning-thing/r3d/README.md

 ## Features

-- **Material**: Uses raylib’s material system, just load a model and set its material maps, R3D handles the rest.
+- **Material**: Uses raylibâ€™s material system, just load a model and set its material maps, R3D handles the rest.
 - **Lighting**: Supports deferred lighting with directional, spot, and omni-directional lights.
 - **Shadow Mapping**: Real-time shadows with adjustable resolution and support for multiple light types.
 - **Skyboxes**: Loads and renders HDR/non-HDR skyboxes, with IBL support for scene lighting.